c2siorg/tensormap/tensormap-server/README.md

   Before installing the libraries, install a python virtual environment.
 You can install the python virtual environment by following [this](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) guide.
 Follow the relevant guide based on your operating system.

-* run the setup script using `./setup.sh` to create a virtual environment and activate it.
+* run the setup script using `./setup.sh` to create a virtual environment and install dependencies.

-* Then Active the virtual environment and run the following command to install the pip packages to your virtual environment.

-`pip install -r requirements.txt`
+* Activate the environment by running `poetry shell`

-* To set up the database, open your MySQL console and create a database.
+* To set up the database, open your PosgresSQL console and create a database.
   And add a .env file and add the following details as shown below.

 ```